 Trump announces ten-day ceasefire in Lebanon

-Donald Trump says he has spoken with Lebanese President Joseph Aoun and Israeli Prime Minister Benjamin Netanyahu.
+Donald Trump has spoken with Lebanese President Joseph Aoun and Israeli Prime Minister Benjamin Netanyahu, saying they agreed to a ceasefire "to achieve peace between their countries".

-"These two leaders have agreed that in order to achieve peace between their countries, they will formally begin a ten-day ceasefire," Trump writes on his Truth Social platform, stating that Vice President JD Vance and Secretary of State Marco Rubio will lead the effort to create a lasting peace from the American side.
+Trump wrote this on his Truth Social platform and said that Vice President JD Vance and Secretary of State Marco Rubio will lead the American side in working to create a lasting peace.

 Lebanon's crippled government is not directly involved in the war.
-Israel is primarily fighting the armed and influential Shiite movement Hezbollah, which is not at the table.
-However, Trump does not mention Hezbollah in his speech.
+Israel is fighting the armed and influential Shia movement Hezbollah, which is not at the table.
+Trump does not mention Hezbollah in his post but told reporters outside the White House that the ceasefire also includes the Shia militia.

 Inviting the leaders

-"Both sides want to see peace and I believe it will happen quickly," he writes.
+Trump later said in a post that he would invite Netanyahu and Aoun to the White House.
+"Both sides want to see peace and I believe it will happen quickly," he wrote.

 The announcement of a ceasefire comes after a day of statements and counter-statements about talks between Netanyahu and Aoun - and reports of Israeli attacks.
-Among other things, a bridge along the road connecting southern Lebanon with the country's north was bombed.
+Among other things, a bridge on the road connecting southern Lebanon to the country's north was bombed.

 At least 2,100 people have been killed in Lebanon since the outbreak of the war.
 Hezbollah attacked Israel on March 2, in retaliation for Israeli and US attacks on Iran on February 28.
 Since then, over a million people have been forced to flee their homes in Lebanon.